 Commercial lease agreement

 The commercial lease agreement is a specific document used to rent out space primarily for business purposes in Alaska.
 This could be anything from office space to a restaurant to an industrial building.
-This type of agreement must always contain all of the specifics regarding the proceedings, such as the duration of the lease, monthly rent, any security deposits, and any penalties.
+It must always contain all the specifics regarding the proceedings, such as the duration of the lease, monthly rent, any security deposits, and any penalties.
 It should also specify whether any changes to the building itself can be made and if there are any monetary reimbursements necessary.

 Month-to-month lease agreement